rogalmic/vscode-bash-debug/README.md

 ![unfortunatly no animation for you](images/bash-debug.gif "Creating launch configuration, then launching debugger for one of scripts in workarea...")

 ## Limitations and known problems
-* Debugger stops at first command
+* Currently debugger stops at first command
-* Bash unofficial strict mode "set -eu" causes script to exit
+* Bash unofficial strict mode "set -e" causes debugging script to exit